julianeon/julianeon/books.md

 ### Fiction

-I've read the classics: LOTR, Dune, Neuromancer, Snow Crash, A Wrinkle in Time.

-I'm a fan of Philip K. Dick and his books - The Man In The High Castle and Ubik, especially.
+I'm a fan of Philip K. Dick, especially The Man In The High Castle and Ubik.

 A close second would be The Best of Greg Egan (short stories).
 I also liked his novel Schild's Ladder.

-Two books that I love that I rarely see mentioned are Bodard's Obsidian & Blood series & Garfinkel's All Of An Instant.
+Two books that I love that I rarely see mentioned are Bodard's Obsidian & Blood series and Garfinkel's All Of An Instant.

+I appreciate the classics: LOTR, Dune, Neuromancer, Snow Crash, A Wrinkle in Time.

 For contemporary fiction, I liked Smith's White Teeth.